 A Prince of Tiranoc, Bel Shanaar was a distinguished hero in the War against Chaos and became the first Elf elected to the Phoenix Crown.

-- Frame-Up: He was framed as a member of the Cult of Excess by Malekith, who poisoned him and then planted evidence indicating Shanaar's involvement in the cult, allowing Malekith to pass the murder off as a suicide to escape persecution.
+- Frame-Up: He was framed as a member of the Cult of Excess by Malekith, who poisoned him and then planted evidence indicating Bel Shanaar's involvement in the cult, allowing Malekith to pass the murder off as a suicide to escape persecution.

-- The Good King: Deconstructed, as his reign was long and brought wealth to Ulthuan... which led to Chaos returning to the island in the form of the Cults of Excess.
+- The Good King: Deconstructed, as his reign was long and brought wealth to Ulthuan...
+Which led to Chaos returning to the island in the form of the Cults of Excess.

 - Inadequate Inheritor: The crux of why Malekith and Morathi had him killed; they didn't think him worthy of succeeding Aenarion.